The 7 Main Wine Faults

 - Can I fix it?
 Andrew Waterhouse, professor of wine chemistry at the UC Davis, claims you can pour the wine into a bowl with a sheet of plastic wrap.
 The TCA will be attracted to the polyethylene and pulled from your wine.
 I say life is too short for fixing wine faults.
 Send that bottle back!

 - What it is: Sulphur is a complicated issue in wine.
 Some sulfur (sulfur dioxide or SO2) is added to almost all wine to wine stabilize it.
 SO2 manifests as sort of smokey, struck match aroma, but really isn’t bad for you at all.
 Another sulfur, dihydrogen sulfide (H2S) is a naturally occurring bi-product of not ideally healthy fermentation.
-It’s also not bad for you, but can lead to some unwanted aromas.
+It’s also not bad for you in the amounts present in wine, but can lead to some unwanted aromas.

 - How you can tell: While there are a few different types of sulfites and sulfides, almost all of them manifest as flaws.
 The most frequent manifestation of a sulfur-related flaw is mercaptin (related to dihydrogen sulphide).
 If you notice rotten egg, fart, burnt rubber, or skunk in your wine, you probably have a mercaptin problem.